Manifold Alignment for Semantically Aligned Style Transfer: Experimental Results

 \section{Experimental Results}

-In this section, we first describe the experimental settings.
-Ablation studies are then carried out to analyze the influence of different parameters.
-Comparisons with representative state-of-the-art methods are then presented.
-We also present user editing and semantic region guided style transfer results to demonstrate the capabilities of our method.
+In this section, ablation studies are carried out to demonstrate the effectiveness of our method.
+Qualitative and running time comparison with representative state-of-the-art methods and user study on both artistic and photorealistic style transfer are then presented.